wp-plugins/slidy/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Slidy is a responsive jQuery slider that uses slick carousel and that is fully integrated into Wordpress.
-It can be inserted directly into a template or with its shortcode into pages, posts and widgets.
+Slidy is a responsive jQuery slider that uses slick carousel.
+Insert it directly into a template or with its shortcode into pages, posts & widgets.

 == Description ==